fmauquie/react-angular/README.md

 You can change it to a `span` or anything else, even an element directive (see Advanced Usage below).

+`wrapperTag` is completely ignored when using JSX children.

 ### wrapperAttrs: `Object`
 Attributes to apply to the wrapper element.

 These will be passed as in JSX, e.g. all non-standard attributes have to be prefixed with `data-`.
 No transformation will be applied to the attributes, so they have to be passed as in HTML (e.g. pass `data-ng-bind`, not 'ngBind').
+On a custom component wrapper, no transformation is applied (see Rendering JSX Children above).

+`wrapperAttrs` are applied to the root JSX child when using JSX children rendering.

 ## Known Caveats and Limitations